apptainer/apptainer-userdocs/singularity_and_docker.rst

 =======================

-If a Docker container fails to start, the most common cause is that it needs to write files, while {Singularity} runs read-only by default.
+If a Docker container fails to start, the most common cause is that it needs to write files, while {Project} runs read-only by default.

 Try running with the ``--writable-tmpfs`` option, or the ``--compat`` flag (which enables additional compatibility fixes).